emadzz/uda-git-reflections/lesson_2_reflections.md

 * If there were new commits after the diverge, the merging process will introduce a new commit that has reference to the two commits that were merged.
 * [I don't get this one]

+What are the pros and cons of Git’s automatic merging vs. always doing merges manually?
+* + Automatic merging speeds the merging process when there are a lot of changes,
+  - but if there were new lines of codes that may interfere with others and raise bugs, Git won't know that and we'll have to review all changes.
+* + Manual merging gives a better opportunity to review changes and check if there are any interferes that might be caused by the new changes,
+  - but this would be overwhelming when dealing with a lot of changes.